-Subsequent to completing all requirements for the Master's degree, except internship hours (or following the first year of course work for the student who enters the program with a master's degree), doctoral students are eligible to take the School Psychology Preliminary Qualifying Examinations (SPPQE) as long as: (1) a program of study has been filed; and, (2) the student has received approval from the faculty or his/her doctoral supervisory committee to proceed with the examination.
-The exam is completed in two sections: an oral exam is scheduled with program faculty; and students also complete a written essay exam based on a reading list provided by the faculty and available online:
+Subsequent to completing all requirements for the master's degree, except internship hours (or following the first year of course work for the student who enters the program with a master's degree), doctoral students are eligible to take the School Psychology Preliminary Qualifying Examinations (SPPQE) as long as: (1) a program of study has been filed and, (2) the student has received approval from the faculty or his/her doctoral supervisory committee to proceed with the examination.
+The exam is completed in two sections: an oral exam which is conducted by the core School Psychology program faculty, and a written essay examination which is based on course lectures.
+A reading list is available online at:

-(http://tartarus.ed.utah.edu/users/daniel.olympia/Prelim%20Readings/).
+http://tartarus.ed.utah.edu/users/daniel.olympia/Prelim%20Readings/.

-The SPPQE reading list typically covers eight core areas including: (1) history and theory in school psychology; (2) school psychology research; (3) assessment, diagnosis, and evaluation; (4) interventions; (5) consultation; (6) diversity; (7) ethical and professional issues; and (8) practice.
-Content is drawn from coursework with required readings Students participating in a specialized training may also be required to respond to a question that pertains to the content of the emphasis area.
-The examination is given twice yearly, once during fall semester, and again in the spring.
-The fall examination is typically scheduled in September/first half of October and the spring semester exam the end of April/first of May.
+The SPPQE reading list typically covers eight core areas, including: (1) history and theory in school psychology; (2) school psychology research; (3) assessment, diagnosis, and evaluation; (4) interventions; (5) consultation; (6) diversity; (7) ethical and professional issues; and (8) practice.
+Content is drawn from coursework with required readings.
+Students participating in specialized training may also be required to respond to a question that pertains to the content of the emphasis area.
+The examination is given twice yearly: once during Fall semester and again in Spring.
+The Fall examination is typically scheduled in September or October, and Spring exams are often given in March or April.
 Specific dates will be announced by the beginning of the academic semester that precedes the examination.
-Students intending to take the examination must register at least two weeks before the examination date with Dr. Jenson, Coordinator of the SPPQE or his designee.
-The SPPQE is not offered during the Summer semester.
+Students intending to take the examination must register at least two weeks before the examination date with Dr. Jenson, Coordinator of the SPPQE.
+Note that the SPPQE is not offered during the Summer semester per university policy.

 Questions for the SPPQE will be prepared by the primary School Psychology Faculty before the examination date.
-Questions will be drawn from a reading list (available from the school psychology program faculty and posted online); required program course content; and recent school psychology journals (one calendar year prior to the exam in School Psychology Quarterly and School Psychology Review).
-The Program Faculty encourages the formation of study groups in preparation for the SPPQE.
+Questions will be drawn from a reading list (available from the school psychology program faculty and posted online); required program course content; and recent school psychology journals (one calendar year prior to the exam for School Psychology Quarterly and School Psychology Review).
+The program faculty encourages the formation of study groups in preparation for the SPPQE.

 Successful completion of the SPPQE examination consists of a passing (70% or higher) grade for both the oral exam and the essay section.
-If any portion of the exam (e.g., essay, oral) is not passed, the student has the right to take that portion of the examination over at the next formally scheduled prelim administration date or at a time arranged by the school psychology faculty.
+If either the essay or oral portion of the exam is not passed, the student has the right to take that portion of the examination over at the next formally scheduled prelim administration date or at a time arranged by the school psychology faculty.
+Students are allowed to retake the examination once without securing permission from the faculty.
+Only in extraordinary circumstances are students allowed to retake prelims twice.

-Note: Doctoral students may not hold a dissertation research colloquium until the SPPQE is successfully passed.
+Note, students are not allowed to hold a Dissertation Colloquium until the SPPQE is passed.

-Doctoral Dissertation Research (ED PS 7970 - min 14 hrs)
+Doctoral Dissertation Research (ED PS 7970 - min. of 14 hours)